 Frequently Asked Questions

 For UK-based mental health providers, platforms built with GDPR compliance and CQC requirements in mind are the strongest choice.
-Konfidens and WriteUpp are both designed specifically for the UK market, while Medesk and Power Diary also offer GDPR-compliant options with UK-relevant features.
+Konfidens and WriteUpp are both designed specifically for the UK market, while Medesk and Power Diary also offer GDPR-compliant options.
 The right fit will depend on your practice size, budget, and whether you need multi-location support.

 Some platforms support compliance in both jurisdictions, but you should verify this with the vendor directly rather than assuming coverage.
 HIPAA applies to US-based providers handling protected health information, while GDPR applies to providers operating in the UK or EU.
-Medesk, for example, supports GDPR compliance and is used by clinics across multiple regions.
+Medesk supports GDPR compliance and is used by clinics across multiple regions.
 Always request a Data Processing Agreement before committing to any platform.

 Most modern mental health practice management platforms include built-in telehealth to avoid the need for third-party tools.
 TherapyNotes, SimplePractice, Medesk, Konfidens, and WriteUpp all offer integrated video consultations.
-Check whether group sessions are included in your plan or priced separately, as some platforms (such as TheraNest and Power Diary) charge an additional fee for this functionality.
+Check whether group sessions are included in your plan or priced separately, as some platforms charge an additional fee for this functionality.

-At a minimum, look for HIPAA or GDPR compliance, customisable clinical note templates, validated outcome measures (such as PHQ-9 and GAD-7), telehealth, online booking, and billing or invoicing tools.
-Practices planning for growth should also prioritise platforms with reporting dashboards and, increasingly, AI therapy notes features that can reduce documentation time between sessions.
+At a minimum, look for HIPAA or GDPR compliance, customisable clinical note templates, validated outcome measures, telehealth, online booking, and billing tools.
+If you treat substance use disorders, ensure the platform is 42 CFR Part 2 compliant.
+Practices planning for growth should also prioritise platforms with reporting dashboards and AI therapy notes features.

 Pricing varies widely depending on practice size and the modules required.
 Entry-level plans start from around $20 per month (Medesk) or £19 per month (Konfidens, WriteUpp), while more specialised platforms such as Exym can cost $100 or more per user per month.
 Watch out for add-on charges for SMS reminders, telehealth, and claims filing, as these can significantly increase the total monthly cost.